What is Shrinkage

 Introduction

-Shrinkage is the the reduction of a commodity's quantity (mass) due to factors such as moisture, handling and waste, but does not include damaged commodity.
-Therefore, in stock management at sites and storages, shrinkage and its associated rates are an important factor to consider for accurate inventory and stock levels.
+Shrinkage is the reduction of a commodity's quantity (mass) due to factors such as moisture, handling and waste, but does not include damaged commodity.
+Therefore, in stock management at sites and storage, shrinkage and its associated rates are an important factor to consider for accurate inventory and stock levels.

 When is Shrinkage Applicable?